imichaelnorris/birdpress/README.md

 BirdPress is a Markdown-based blogging platform that can be used as a standalone Flutter app or embedded inside of another Flutter app.

-I created it on June 1st, 2022, so it's pretty bare-bones right now.
+It's pretty bare-bones right now.

 ## Example
 ![birdpress example blog](https://raw.githubusercontent.com/imichaelnorris/birdpress/master/Screen%20Shot%202022-06-03%20at%201.51.39%20PM.png)